 Discover the Peace Monument honouring Canadians who have served or are serving in the United Nations Peacekeeping Forces.
 Next, take part in a guided tour of Rideau Hall, the Governor General’s home followed by free time to lunch and shop at the Rideau Centre.
 After lunch, travel to Montreal.
 End your day with an orientation tour of Old Montreal and the Old Harbour historic areas.

 Ride the cable car to the summit of the Olympic Stadium Tower, and then explore the four ecological zones recreated at the Biodôme.
 Leisure time to lunch in Montreal’s famed underground city is followed by a visit of the Basilique Notre-Dame de Montréal, a neo-gothic masterpiece.
-Explore Pointe-à-Callière, a national archeological and historic site built where Montreal was founded, showcasing remarkable ruins and numerous artefacts.
+Explore Pointe-à-Callière, a national archeological and historic site built where Montreal was founded, showcasing remarkable ruins and numerous artifacts.
 After nightfall, see the Montreal skyline from the top of Mount Royal.

 Travel to Quebec City.
 Discover the Quebec City's history as you take in a fascinating walking tour of the fortified city.
 Stroll down the narrow, colourful streets of Canada’s oldest neighbourhood during a walking tour of Place Royale and Quartier Petit-Champlain.
 After dinner, become a Soldat de la tour billeted in one of the Martello Towers and learn all about 19th century military lifestyle through interactive competitions and games.